 “LAAX wants to become the world’s first self-sufficient alpine destination through financially viable initiatives.”

-Based on this vision we developed a strategy which follows the principle reduce, reuse, and recycle.
+Based on this vision we developed a strategy which follows the principle to reduce, reuse, and recycle.
 We have set demanding, but doable, goals until 2023, including:

 - Reduce CO2 emissions by at least 30%